ladtopi/tiralabra-tuna/docs/manual.md

 You can stop the application with `Ctrl+C`.

 > [!NOTE]
-> The application will select the microphone based on system
+> Without options, the application will select the microphone based on system defaults.

-> defaults.
-If you wish to override this, you can pass the optional flag
-> `--select-input` to the start command.
+## Configuration options

+There are some configuration options available:

+- `--select-input`: Enables selecting the input device when launching the app.
+- `--noise-threshold`: Enables setting the noise gate threshold value.
+Unfortunately, currently the configuration of this is essentially a matter of trial and error.

+For help, see `poetry run inv start -h`.